-The Monument to the Founding Families of Bouctouche is a local historic place because it pays tribute to the founders of Bouctouche who arrived in 1786, namely François and Hélène LeBlanc; Charlitte and his first wife Marie LeBlanc, and his second wife Madeleine; Isidore and Rosalie Bastarache; and Joseph and Marie Bastarache.
-In addition to honouring these four founding families, the monument also recalls other early families in the parish.
+The Founding Families Monument of Bouctouche serves as a historical tribute to the local pioneers who arrived in 1786, including François and Hélène LeBlanc; Charlitte and his first wife Marie LeBlanc, and his second wife Madeleine; Isidore and Rosalie Bastarache; and Joseph and Marie Bastarache.
+Additionally, the monument acknowledges other early families within the parish.

-Erected during the bicentennial commemoration of the deportation in 1954-1955, this monument is made up of a massive stone cross that came from the base of the façade of a church.
-The cross was designed in 1926 by Anselme Roy, an architect and entrepreneur from Bouctouche.
-The stones at the base of the monument indicate the origins of the region’s Acadians who came from France, Grand-Pré, Memramcook, and Bouctouche.
-Four dressed stone pillars and a commemorative plaque complete this imposing stone monument, which has become one of the landmarks of Bouctouche.
+Constructed during the 1954-1955 bicentennial commemoration of the deportation, this monument consists of a large stone cross, originally from the base of a church’s façade, designed in 1926 by Anselme Roy, a Bouctouche architect and entrepreneur.
+The stones at the base symbolize the Acadian origins of the region, tracing back to France, Grand-Pré, Memramcook, and Bouctouche.
+The monument is further adorned with four dressed stone pillars and a commemorative plaque, making it an iconic landmark of Bouctouche.
+It is situated between 70 and 76 Acadie Avenue, Bouctouche.

 This post has already been read 1349 times!